kirtiapte/cf-jupyterlab/README.md

-# JupyterLab on Cloud Foundry
+# JupyterLab on Tanzu Platform for Cloud Foundry

 Deploy JupyterLab as a web application on Tanzu Platform for Cloud Foundry with this simple configuration.